 - I am so proud of you for reaching this goal!
 I wish you well in all of your future endeavors.

 - Congratulations, graduate!
 This is just the beginning.
 I truly admire how driven you are and I know you will be successful in whatever you put your mind to.

 - Happy graduation!
 Remember to always stay true to yourself in trying times.

 - Congratulations!
-As you face the real world, know that I am always a phone call away if you ever need support.
+As you face the real world, know that I am always a phone call or text away if you ever need support.

 - Pride doesn’t do it justice.
 Congrats, grad!
 Now it’s time for you to show the world what you can do.
 Always keep your eye on the prize.